codeship/ci-guide/part 1.md

 postgres:
    image: postgres:9.3.6``

 The first thing this file does is define our *demo* service.
 It *builds* the Dockerfile and names it *myapp*.
-The *links* section tells it what services are required for *demo* to run... this this case both *redis* and *postgres*.
+The *links* section tells it what services are required for *demo* to run.
+In this case both *redis* and *postgres*.

 Since we reference *redis* and *postgres*, we need to define them as separate services as well.
-For each, we provide an image - we could build one using separate Dockerfiles but instead we're going to download existing remos from a Docker registry.
+For each, we provide an image - we could build one using separate Dockerfiles but instead we're going to download existing repos from a Docker registry.
 This is Dockerhub by default but it can be any registry you specify.

-One important thing to know is that any time you build a service, such as *demo*, it will automatically spin up containers for every linked service... so if we build *demo*, we end up with three containers: one for the primary service and one for each service.
+One important thing to know is that any time you build a service, such as *demo*, it will automatically spin up containers for every linked service.
+So if we build *demo*, we end up with three containers: one for the primary service and one for each service.

 ![Three containers](/img)